sitehostnz/kernel-decompress-hook/README.md

 # kernel-decompress-hook

-A Ubuntu kernel postinst hook which decompresses LZ4-compressed kernels.
+A Ubuntu kernel postinst hook which decompresses compressed kernels.

-Ubuntu started compressing their kernels with LZ4 as of the 19.10 release, and not all software yet supports that.
+Ubuntu started compressing their kernels as of the 19.10 release, and not all software yet supports that.

 ## Who needs this